princeprem01/Data-Science-ML-/README.md

 # Data-Science-ML

-Sklean1 : Clean, Fill, Transform, and Train a model
+Sklean1 : Clean, Fill, Transform data, and Train a model